luis605/luis605/README.md

-- Hi there, I'm Luís and I am a solo developer and a 3d enthusiastic with a taste for entrepreneurship.
+- Hi there, I'm Luís, I am a solo developer and a 3d enthusiastic, with a taste for entrepreneurship.
-- Right now I am building a high-level game engine called Lit Engine!
+- Right now, I am building a high-level game engine called Lit Engine!
-- I love learning new things and new technologies that have the power to change the way I and you see the world.
+- I love learning new things and technologies that have the power to change the way you and I see the world.
 I am learning c++.